Skip to Content

 I wanted to try the same thing with my niece, but we didn’t have any chalk, so I went for a recipe that’s been around since I was little: sidewalk chalk paint.
 With three ingredients.
 That you probably already have in your kitchen!

-Yep, you can make your own sidewalk paint, and it’s really easy to do.
+Yep, you can make your own paint for the sidewalk, and it’s really easy to do.
 Given the ingredients, this washable paint is completely safe for kids, as well as non-toxic.
 It’s also incredibly easy to make, so the kids can even do it themselves!

 FAQs on Sidewalk Chalk Paint

-Before we dive into the sidewalk chalk paint recipe, let me address a few things you might be wondering about.
+Before we dive into the recipe, let me address a few things you might be wondering about.

 Will it Wash off of the Kids/Sidewalk?